 Reading is intrinsically incorporated across the curriculum, whether it be reading a problem in numeracy, accessing instructions in a food technology session, using inference and deduction to explore a painting in art or sourcing information for a topic from a book or the internet.
 Teachers must exploit every opportunity for making reading real.
-Children should be exposed to a wide variety of real literature and alternative texts, including ICT based materials and DVDs to enable them to develop skills in reading for meaning at varying levels.
+Children should be exposed to a wide variety of real literature and alternative texts.
 It is important to emphasise that reading skills such as inference and deduction can be developed through a wide genre of texts aside from writing or print.